Triple Chocolate Banana Bread

 This post may contain affiliate links.
 If you click on one and make a purchase, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely love.

-Nothing can beat THIS –> banana bread recipe, but this chocolate banana bread recipe is definitely a solid competitor.
-It’s made with cocoa powder and three different kinds of chocolate chips!
+Nothing can beat my ultimate banana bread recipe, but this chocolate banana bread recipe is definitely a solid competitor.
+It’s made with overly ripe bananas and sour cream, which make it very moist, then cocoa powder and three different kinds of chocolate chips make it super chocolaty!

 • Use overly ripe (a lot of black!) bananas.
 This will deliver the best natural sweetness with plenty of banana flavor, but also provide moisture.